All-Hands-AI/OpenHands/evaluation/biocoder/README.md

 docker pull public.ecr.aws/i5g0m1f6/eval_biocoder:v1.0
 ```

-To reproduce this image, please see the Dockerfile_Opendevin in the `biocoder` repository.
+To reproduce this image, please see the Dockerfile_Openopenhands in the `biocoder` repository.

 ## Start the evaluation